bjansen/gyokuro/doc/0.2/index.md

 * Rythm
 * Thymeleaf

-You can provide your own templating engine by importing `com.github.bjansen.gyokuro.view.api` and creating a new instance of `com.github.bjansen.gyokuro.view.api::TemplateRenderer`.
+You can provide your own templating engine by importing `net.gyokuro.view.api` and creating a new instance of `net.gyokuro.view.api::TemplateRenderer`.

 See the [Templating](#templating) section.